chrislombaard/letterd/README.md

 # Letterd - Newsletter Platform

+Click here to view the production site - https://letterd.vercel.app/

 A full-stack newsletter application take-home submission - built with Next.js, Prisma, and TypeScript.
 Create, schedule, and send newsletters to subscribers with automated email delivery.
 Not the prettiest, but I ran out of time to polish the UI as much as I liked.
 I initially made the email service work with a mock, but decided last minute to add Sendgrid using a personally autheticated email (included in the free plan, so I didn't need to register or buy a new domain).
-Frontend is built with Mantine, I didn't spend that much time on the CSS, there are patterns that I would have liked to refactor and simplify.
+Frontend is built with Mantine, I didn't spend as much time as I would have liked on the CSS, so there are patterns that I would have liked to refactor and simplify.

 ## Quick Start